-This program is a scholarly two-year degree.
+Media and Performance Studies is a two-year academic program that has a critical studies focus.
+The coursework consists of a core of theory classes supplemented by electives chosen by the student in conjunction with her/his advisor.
+The program wraps up with comprehensive exams and the writing of a solid scholarly thesis.
 Students should be in residence for the duration of the program.
-The coursework consists of a core of history/theory classes supplemented by electives chosen by the student in conjunction with her/his advisor.
-The program wraps up with comprehensive exams and the writing of a solid scholarly thesis.
-There are two possible emphases: Theatre History and Critical Studies, or Media Arts Education.

-The Theatre History and Critical Studies emphasis is meant to springboard students into either teaching at the community college level or further graduate studies at a PhD level.
-It includes intensive reading of dramatic literature and contemporary scholarship, critical study of both linguistic and social theories, writing for presentation and publication, and opportunities for dramaturgy training.
-The best writing samples for the application are papers dealing with critical analysis of theatre.
+This program is meant to springboard students into either teaching at the community college level or further graduate studies at a PhD level.
+It includes intensive reading of dramatic and mediated texts, contemporary scholarship, critical study in aesthetic, linguistic, and social theories, writing for presentation and publication, and opportunities for dramaturgy training.
+The best writing samples for the application are papers dealing with critical analysis of film, television, new media, or theater.
 They could be advanced undergraduate papers or published articles.

 While we encourage our Master's students to support their academic endeavors with practical theatre (or more limited media arts) experience, the program is centered on scholarship, not on production.